DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/quick-start.md

     <!-- add screenshot later -->

-5. In the job created in the previous step, you can click on the corresponding job analysis to view the job status and optimize the job training.
+5. In the job created in the previous step, you can click the specific job analysis to view the job status and optimize the job training.

     <!-- add screenshot later -->